querkmachine/beeps.website/src/blog/2025-01-11-renovating-in-the-open.md

 - Redesigned various in-page components, including callouts, character callouts, comments, and social media embeds.
 - Removed the manual colour scheme switch.
 Sorry to the fans of that feature; it's just too much annoying code for too minor functionality.
 I think I have a nicer way to reinstate it with much less code, but it'll take a little while.
 - Removed collapsible tables of contents.
 Same issue: too much code, too little functionality.

+### 2025-01-12

+- Added some (hopefully) subtle page transitions on supporting browsers.
+- Added some scroll padding so that when you jump to a section of a page, it doesn't butt right up against the top of the window.
+- Added hover styles to logo and menu button.
+- Redesigned the footer area of each page to mirror the header.
+- Changed how some of the `color-mix` colours, such as link hover/visited colours and 'surface' colours, were being calculated.
+- Changed structure of the main and footer navigations.
+- Changed keyboard focus styles on webring names.
+- Changed the blog archive page so that the introductory content is two-thirds width.
+- Changed XL headings so that the colour bar appears above the text instead of below it.
+Also, they're green now.
+- Changed the border and added background colour to the blogs section of the homepage.
+- Made minor changes to the 404 page text formatting.
+- Fixed homepage 'spots' not changing colour along with the wider colour scheme.
+- Fixed the menu button getting misaligned on narrow screens.